School of Liberal Arts

 Tenure for Degree Students

 Tenure is the maximum period of time normally permitted for the completion of all requirements for a degree, and it is determined on the basis of consecutive academic years from the date of registration for graduate study at Tulane or at another institution.
 Tenure is not affected by residence status.
 An official, approved leave of absence/planned education leave will not count in the calculation of years to degree.
-Under certain circumstances, upon written request by the student and the recommendation/justification of the chairperson of a student’s department or program committee, the dean may extend tenure, but a student whose period of graduate study is unduly prolonged or interrupted may be required to perform additional work.
 Tenure regulations are applicable to all degree students, regardless of date of first registration.

 Maximum tenure is five years for a terminal master’s degree, although most departments stipulate much earlier completion of all requirements for the degree in their master’s programs.

-Beyond the seven-year period of tenure, a student who has neither completed the requirements for the degree nor received an extension from the dean will no longer be considered a degree candidate.
+Beyond the seven-year period of tenure, a student who has neither completed the requirements for the degree nor received an extension from the Associate Dean will no longer be considered a degree candidate.
 Tenure regulations are applicable to all degree students, regardless of date of first registration.

 Transfer Credit

 Acceptance of graduate credit for work done at other graduate institutions or in another division of Tulane University must be approved by the department concerned and by the dean.
-In general, up to 12 semester hours of transfer credit may be accepted toward a master’s degree, and up to 24 semester hours of transfer credit may be accepted toward the Ph.D. degree.
+In general, a maximum of 12 semester hours of transfer credit may be accepted toward a master’s degree, and up to 24 semester hours of transfer credit may be accepted toward the Ph.D. degree.
+Some departments allow less than the maximum number of credit hours to transfer.

 To be considered for transfer credit, graduate work done at another institution or in another division of Tulane University must carry a grade of B or better and must have been completed no more than four years from the date of first registration for graduate work if applied toward a master’s degree and no more than six years from the date of first registration for graduate work if applied toward a Ph.D. degree.
 Only in unusual cases, upon the recommendation of the chair of the student’s department, may the dean approve for transfer credit courses taken earlier.